See eRank in Action

 While the very top terms in this category might not be useful to me as a pet portrait artist, as you can see it’s well worth a look.
 I may not be able to rank for greyhound.
 But I might for personalized greyhound sculpture.

 Another thing we can do is look back to this time last year to see what terms were starting to take off in early spring.
-Notice that Date filter box up in the top left corner?
+Notice that Date filter box up in the top right corner?
 Use that to view a drop-down list of the previous 15 months.
 Click on any of them to see the Top 100 searches that were trending, by category or for all Etsy.

 This is how we can get an idea of the up-and-coming seasonal terms.
 And be able to get our listings up well beforehand, and hopefully rank for them before they start to get too competitive!